-Apply Color Concentrate With Sand using a soft rubber sport squeegee for best results.
-A paint roller can also be used, but may not provide a uniform texture when compared to squeegee application.
+Apply PickleMaster RTU using a soft rubber sport squeegee for best results.
+A paint roller can also be used, but it difficult in the heat & may not provide a uniform texture when compared to squeegee application.

 Air and surface temperatures must be above 50ºF (10ºC) both during application and for a period of at least 24 hours after application.

 Allow each coat of material to dry thoroughly before applying successive coats.
 Pickleball court paint typically dries within 45 minutes to an hour in the full sun, depending on temperature and humidity.